windflow-io/EternalEngine/README.md

 * Pre-Render with Puppeteer-Prerender
 * Remove CSS with uncss
 * Maybe Treeshake Vue and VueX but this can probably be done once.
+* Allow the addition of meta data including charset and viewport